-The performance, which once existed in one 23-minute-long YouTube clip, is now broken out over three videos.
+The performance, which once existed in one 23-minute-long YouTube clip, is now broken out over three videos, one of which has sadly been lost to the unforgiving gods of the internet (and copyright.)
 Still, they show Deep Purple at the top of their game.

 While we don't know much about the show's exact date or venue, we know it was filmed before July 1973, when David Coverdale officially stepped in for Gillan.